The Founder - A sensible adventurer

 When he looked back on his life's work as a pensioner, he expressed himself as follows:

 "I really have a lot to be thankful for.
 At the beginning of my business here, it didn't look bright at all.
 On the contrary, it was both heavy and dark.
 But then the light came.
 And since then things have progressed all the time.
-And when I now I think back to many of my acquaintances from a young age, then I often get a wonderful feeling of how well things have turned out for me.
-For many of them, everything seemed to be so well arranged from the very beginning, and everything looked promising .
-But then it happened not so rarely that things started to go down and out for soon one and soon the other of them.
-And with my company, and with my business, things have always gone forward.
-That's why I'm God from the heart sincerely grateful for everything."
+And when I think now looking back at many of my acquaintances from a young age, I often get a wonderful feeling of how well things have turned out for me then it happened not so often that things started to go down and out for one and then the other.
+And with my business, and with my business, things have always progressed.
+That's why I am deeply grateful to God for everything."

 When Stephansen died at the age of 84, the factory continued to decline.
 With him to the grave, he took the view of two new buildings that had just been erected - proof of progress and development.